tigrisdata-archive/tigris-vercel-starter/README.md

 <details>
 <summary> 🗄️ Tigris schema definition</summary>

-[lib/schema.ts](lib/schema.ts) - The to-do list app has a single collection `todoItems` that stores the to-do items.
+[models/tigris/todoStarterApp/todoItems.ts](models/tigris/todoStarterApp/todoItems.ts) - The to-do list app
+has a single collection `todoItems` that stores the to-do items in `todoStarterApp` database.
+The Database and Collection get automatically provisioned by the [setup script](scripts/setup.ts).
 </details>

 <details>